 Individual Las Vegas resorts strive to stand apart from the pack by boasting at least one attraction you won’t find anywhere else in town.

-Later in our visit, my wife and I took our girls on gondola rides around the man-made “canals” that run through the Grand Canal Shoppes at Venetian Las Vegas.
+Later in our visit, the kids and I climbed aboard gondola rides around the man-made “canals” that run through the Grand Canal Shoppes at Venetian Las Vegas.
 Our gondoliers serenaded us with Italian arias, as they do in the real-deal Venice.
 The mellifluous sounds reverberated off the sky-painted ceiling and echoed like they might in church.

 Vegas is a food city, and there are plenty of dining options geared toward kids.

-No trip to Las Vegas is complete without at least one gut-stuffing buffet stop, and local friends with kids swear by Le Village Buffet inside Paris Las Vegas because it’s the only one to take reservations (and because it doles out crepes).
-Another favorite: Bacchanal Buffet inside Caesars Palace.
+No trip to Las Vegas is complete without at least one gut-stuffing buffet stop; some buffets shut down in the wake of COVID-19, but many all-you-can-eat stalwarts are still going strong.
+One of my personal favorites is the Buffet at Wynn Las Vegas, where a new family-friendly pancake station serves made-to-order flapjacks in flavors such as red velvet, bananas foster, and strawberry shortcake.
+Another great one: Bacchanal Buffet inside Caesars Palace.
 This is one of the few all-you-can-eat restaurants that serves freshly squeezed specialty breakfast juices, such as watermelon, carrot, and celery.

 For decades, Las Vegans pined for professional sports teams with top-notch facilities.
 In a matter of years, they’ve gotten their wish—and then some.

-We sampled some of this action firsthand.
-Sin City’s two-year-old WNBA team, the Las Vegas Aces, play at the Mandalay Bay Events Center.
-Within moments of walking through the door, a team employee outfitted our girls with Aces T-shirts—every single person who attended got one.
+We sampled some of this action firsthand: Sin City’s WNBA team, the Las Vegas Aces, plays at the Mandalay Bay Events Center.
+Within moments of walking through the door, a team employee outfitted our girls with Aces T-shirts—every person who attended got one.
 This simple act got them hooked—they didn’t know any of the players’ names but screamed and cheered until their voices got raspy anyway.

 There are even more stand-alone attractions in and around Las Vegas that are sure to leave kids (and—who are we kidding?—parents) shaking off “fun hangovers.”

 Later in the trip, we checked out the Discovery Children’s Museum in Downtown.
 I’ve been to dozens of children’s museums in the 10 years I’ve written about family travel, and this might be the best of the bunch.
 Its centerpiece is a seven-story climbing structure that enables kids to explore different exhibits and floors.
 (Technically, very flexible parents can use the structure, too.)
-A recently added maker space (offering open play or special classes on topics like 3-D printing) also kept my girls occupied for hours.
+A maker space offering open play or special classes on topics like 3-D printing also kept my girls occupied for hours.

 Elsewhere in the Downtown area, kids love the tree house in the center of the Downtown Container Park shopping mall for its three-story tunnel slide; there’s also a nearby set of giant blue blocks with which kids (and grown-ups) can play.